QActions/publish-documentation/README.md

 # Publish service documentation

-Used to publish service documentation to developers.extrahorizon.io.
+Used to publish service documentation to swagger.extrahorizon.com.

-- Converts the markdown files in `./documentation/developers/` folder with vuepress to static html files
-- Moves the `openapi.yaml` in the result folder
-- Uploads the result folder to the developers.extrahorizon.io S3 bucket
+- Uploads the contents of the `./documentation/developers/` folder to the swagger.extrahorizon.com S3 bucket
+  - As a subfolder based on the project name and project version
+  - For example: `swagger.extrahorizon.com/users-service/1.0.8/`
+  - Adds a `-dev` suffix for all builds except for builds on the `master` branch
+  - For example: `swagger.extrahorizon.com/users-service/1.0.8-dev/`
-- Tells CloudFront to refresh its cache for developers.extrahorizon.io
+- Tells CloudFront to refresh its cache for swagger.extrahorizon.com

 Expected environment variables:
 ```sh